recursedev54/Mirror-Scope/Readme.md

           - ### Prismals Typing
              - Each Prismal can have up to 2 types and 1 hidden type.
 The types are the same ones that Human element benders can have.
 - # Biomes (Prismals)
-  - ## Water-Based
+  - ## Water-Biomes
      - Hydrothermal Vents
      - Cold Seeps
-     - Coral Reefs
+     - Cold-Water Coral Reefs
-     - Sea
-     - Lake
-     - Ocean
-     - Reef
      - Kelp Forest
+     - Seagrass meadows
+  - ## Coastal-Biomes
+    - Salt Marshes
-  - ## Land-Based
+  - ## Land-Biomes
     - Field
     - Countryside
     - Geyser Basin